 - To make an offer powerful, ground it in what matters to them—something they actually want or care about.

-- The other person has four legitimate ways to respond to your offer: accept, decline, counteroffer (a different What and/or When), and promise to reply later.
+- The other person is not required to accept your offer.
+They have four legitimate ways to respond to it: accept, decline, counteroffer (a different What and/or When), and promise to reply by a specified time.